Incapacity Benefit is being replaced with Employment and Support Allowance (ESA).

 If your reassessment shows you’re capable of working, your Incapacity Benefit will stop.
 Jobcentre Plus will discuss what happens next, including claiming Jobseeker’s Allowance.

-If your reassessment shows you can’t work, you’ll be transferred automatically onto ESA.
+If your reassessment shows you cannot work, you’ll be transferred automatically onto ESA.

 Working and Incapacity Benefit

-While you’re getting Incapacity Benefit, it’s not usually affected if you:
+Your Incapacity Benefit is not usually affected if you:

 - do volunteer work

-- work less than 16 hours a week, earn up to £101 a week for up to 52 weeks
+- work for less than 16 hours a week on average and earn no more than £167 a week

-- work and earn up to £101 a week, if your work is done as part of a treatment programme or is supervised by someone from a local council or voluntary organisation
+- work and earn no more than £167 a week, if your work is done as part of a treatment programme or is supervised by someone from a local council or voluntary organisation

-- work and earn up to £101 a week and are exempt from personal capability assessment
+- work and earn no more than £167 a week and are exempt from personal capability assessment

 The benefit cap